PostHog/posthog.com/contents/blog/recommended-reading.md

 ## [Secrets of Sand Hill Road by Scott Kupor](https://www.goodreads.com/book/show/42348376-secrets-of-sand-hill-road)
 **Recommended by [James Hawkins, CEO & Co-founder](/community/profiles/71)**

-James reads a lot and could likely recommend enough books to fill an article all on his own — but when we asked for recommendations for first-time founders, this was one of the first books which came to mind.
+James reads a lot and could likely recommend enough books to fill an article all on his own but, when we asked for recommendations for first-time founders, this was one of the first books that came to mind.
 It focuses on explaining how startups operate from a VC’s perspective.

-“Sand Hill Road was helpful for me when we started PostHog because we didn’t have any Silicon Valley insiders in our network,” he explained.
-“It taught me that all the returns in venture are based on just a tiny handful of companies — they simply can’t make their model work from companies that don’t totally smash it.”
+**James' review:** “Sand Hill Road was helpful for me when we started PostHog because we didn’t have any Silicon Valley insiders in our network.
+It taught me that all the returns in venture are based on just a tiny handful of companies — they simply can’t make their model work from companies that don’t totally smash it.

 “If you’re thinking about how to finance a business, it helps to be naturally aligned with this — which we are, it turns out!”